sueswe/rubyopcontoolset/README.md

 ### Prerequisites

-For example, on apt-based systems:
+For example, on apt-based Linux systems (but it also works with Windows 10):

 ~~~
 sudo apt install ruby-dev unixodbc unixodbc-dev ruby-bundler